 Many of the more frequented waterfalls require a km or two hike on well marked and maintained trails, which are good for getting a taste of jungle hiking without committing to a serious trek.
 Another good option is the Kong Kaew trail, which starts behind the Visitor Centre and runs about three kilometres with periodic signs providing information on the park's flora and fauna.
 This trail also ...
 Read more about Hiking and trekking in Khao Yai .

-It’s not quite up there with Tuscany, Bordeaux or Napa, but Thailand’s Khao Yai wine region (aka “Asoke Valley”) in the cool air of Muak Lek near Khao Yai national park offers some refined varietals from a handful of vineyards peppered among family farms, country roads, green hills and fields of sunflowers.
-Most foreign travellers are unaware of its existence, but if you enjoy wine ...
+It’s not quite up there with Tuscany, Bordeaux or Napa, but Thailand’s Khao Yai wine region (or “Asoke Valley”) offers some refined varietals from a handful of vineyards peppered among family farms, country roads, green hills and fields of sunflowers.
+If you enjoy wine tasting, farm stands and country drives, the Khao Yai farm and wine trail makes for an enjoyable excursion beyond the ...
 Read more about The Khao Yai farm and wine trail .

 Did you know that there's a lot more to see and do in the Khao Yai region besides Khao Yai National Park?
 While the wine trail to the north of the park is one great option, you'll also find loads of scenic farms and views on a drive from the park’s northern gate to the eastern Wang Nam Khiao ...
 Read more about A drive from Khao Yai to Wang Nam Khiao .